|

 most intense night was Wednesdays, ‘Hot’,

-launched in the second half of 1988, the quintessential Summer of
+launched in the second half of 1988, the quintessential

-with a swimming pool next to the dancefloor, and airhorns and thunderstorms
+Ibiza, with a swimming pool next to the dancefloor,

-they certainly weren’t the stars.
-The audience was just so
+certainly weren’t the stars.
+The audience was

-crazed, devoted; nothing would have been achieved without them. |
+just so crazed, devoted; nothing would have been achieved

 Whereas

-music in clubs is now pigeon-holed and segregated, in those first
+music in clubs is now pigeon-holed and segregated,

-years of acid house, the dancefloor was open minded.
-In retrospect
+in those first years of acid house, the dancefloor

-DJs have tried to convince us of their purist underground credentials,
+us of their purist underground credentials, that wasn’t

-How’ by Young MC, New Order and
+like ‘Know How’ by Young MC, New

-Euro disco tracks by Italian production teams. |
+Order and Euro disco tracks by Italian production

 |